 Cost effective delivery

-Bring together groups of homes under the same retrofit programme to facilitate energy improvements in an efficient and cost effective manner
+Bring together groups of homes under the same home energy upgrade programme to facilitate greater energy improvements in an efficient and cost effective manner

 Reduce your emissions

 Reduce the emisisions in your constituency by improving the housing stock.
 Heating is one of our biggest energy users.
 By upgrading the homes in your area, you will cut down on your greenhouse gas emissions.

 Installing a highly efficient heating system in a well-insulated home will transform the comfort levels for the home of you tennants.

 Your tennants will be very pleased with the lower heating bills as a result of improving energy efficiency.

 |Private||Up to 35%|

 |Local Authority homes||Up to 35%|

 |Home Type||Funding Amount|